KenKundert/rlc_chart/README.rst

 *rlc_chart* is library that renders impedance charts in SVG with the normal impedance versus frequency log-log grids, but they also include capacitance and inductance grids.
 They can be used to directly read component values from a plot of impedance.
-This is explained `here
+This is explained in `Introduction to Phasors
 <https://designers-guide.org/theory/phasors.pdf>`_.

 Consider the impedance of a capacitor that has series resistance and inductance